 Photo and bio source: http://msass.case.edu/stokes/stokesbio.html

-Louis Stokes played a pivotal role in the quest for civil rights, equality and social and economic justice throughout his tenure in the United States Congress.
+The late Honorable Louis Stokes (1925-2015) played a pivotal role in the quest for civil rights, equality and social and economic justice throughout his tenure in the United States Congress.

 Mr. Stokes was educated in the Cleveland Public Schools, graduating from Central High School.
 Following three years of service in the United States Army, he returned to Cleveland and attended Western Reserve University.
 He earned his Doctor of Laws Degree from Cleveland Marshall Law School in 1953.